-El Tour de Tucson: Over 9000 cyclists participate in this scenic ride through Tucson.
+El Tour de Tucson: Some 9,000 cyclists participate in this scenic ride through Tucson.
 Participants may choose to cycle 109, 80, 67 or 35 miles.
-Cheaper rates & lots of fun can be had for volunteers. www.perimeterbicycling.com/el-tour-de-tucson/
+Register early for best rates or volunteer for fun and inexpensive rates.
+Saturday, November 23, 2019.

 Tucson Gem and Mineral Show: Thousands of exhibitors from around the world take over Tucson for 3+ weeks every year, showing off the most prized gems, minerals, and fossils from their countries.
 African Village is a great place to practice your tribal language.
-Tell your guests to book hotels early; dinner reservations are also recommended during this time. http://www.visittucson.org/visitor/events/gemshow/
+Tell your guests to book hotels early; dinner reservations are also recommended during this time.
+Jan. - Feb.
+2020.

-Tucson Festival of Books: This is the 3rd largest book festival in the country with 80-100,000 people, authors, and community members taking over the campus during Spring Break.
-Fellows, the Peace Corps Recruiter, and Desert Doves set up a booth and talk themselves blue promoting Peace Corps. http://tucsonfestivalofbooks.org/
+Tucson Festival of Books: This is the 3rd largest book festival in the country with 50-60,000 people, authors, and community members taking over the campus the first weekend of Spring Break.
+Fellows, the Peace Corps Recruiter, and Desert Doves exhibit in Science City at the Fair and share the Peace Corps experience.
+March 2-3, 2019 and March 7-8, 2020.

 Tucson Meet Yourself: This festival showcases authentic food, arts, song, and dance of every culture in the Old Pueblo.
 Much of the downtown is converted into a pedestrian zone.
-Eat yourself silly, perform, enjoy, or volunteer! http://www.tucsonmeetyourself.org/
+Eat yourself silly, perform, enjoy, or volunteer!
+October 11-13, 2019.

 Winterhaven Festival of Lights: For 63 years, the residents of Winterhaven neighborhood have hosted the Festival as their gift to the community and used the event's popularity to host a fundraiser for the Community Food Bank.
 Southern Arizona Roadrunners holds a free fun-run through on Dec.
-15. http://www.winterhavenfestival.org/index.html
+15. Open most of December.